Highest IQ score which an individual can achieve is 140 or more.

 2. Terence Tao – 225 to 230

 This genius was only a little boy of 2 years old when he first taught mathematics to a child who was 5.
-By 20 he had his Doctorate degree and within 4 years of that he was teaching at UCLA.
+By 20 he had his doctorate, and within four years of that, he was teaching at UCLA.

 3. Christopher Hirata – 225

 A child prodigy, who is also the youngest American to have won a gold medal at International Physics Olympiad, had obtained his Ph.D. from Princeton University by the age of 22.

 At the age of 6, this individual could read English, Japanese, Korean and German.

 5. Christopher Michael Langan – 195

 Given the title of ‘smartest man in America’ had perfect SAT in school and dropped out of the University of Montana because he thought he could teach better than the professors.

 6. Garry Kasparov –194